 At Fordley, we aim to provide a broad and balanced curriculum which enables all children to be confident, independent and inquisitive learners who develop a lifelong love of learning and an understanding of the wider world – past, present and future.
 We provide for high-quality learning through skilled explanation and modelling by teachers who possess excellent subject and curriculum knowledge.
 Pedagogical expertise underpins teachers’ ability to build opportunities for children to deepen their understanding and the ability to recall what they have learnt in a coherent and meaningful way.
 Our curriculum is designed to inspire and engage.
-We actively seek to deepen understanding of, engagement with, and respect for the local community while stimulating engagement with the wider world.
+We actively seek to deepen understanding of, engagement with, and respect for our local heritage while stimulating engagement with the wider world.

 Our Curriculum is designed to narrow the gap for disadvantaged children.
 Our commitment to equity and social justice is the foundation of all that we do, and our curriculum is used as the vehicle for filling the gaps in knowledge and experiences that children may have.
 We strongly believe that all children have the right to experience a rich curriculum that this is key to enabling social engagement and lifelong learning.